Karunia-vio/IoT-Based-Lighting-Control-Using-ESP32-with-MQTT-Communication/README.md

 ESP32 Subscriber: Controls the brightness of lights based on received messages.

 **Hardware Requirements**
-2 x ESP32 boards
+- 2 x ESP32 boards
-3 x Push Buttons
+- 3 x Push Buttons
-3 x LEDs or Light Bulbs (PWM-compatible for brightness control) Resistors (as needed for LED and button connections) Laptop with MQTT Broker (e.g., Mosquitto)
+- 3 x LEDs or Light Bulbs (PWM-compatible for brightness control)
+- Resistors (as needed for LED and button connections)
+- Laptop with MQTT Broker
-Breadboard and Jumper Wires
+- Breadboard and Jumper Wires

 **Software Implementation**
 The system consists of two main parts: